Dimitar Ilievski-Murato

-Dimitar Ilievski reached the summit of Mount Everest on 10 May 1989 as part of a larger Macedonian expedition, of which only few alpinists succeeded to reach the summit.
+Dimitar Ilievski reached the summit of Mount Everest on 10 May 1989 as part of a larger Macedonian Alpine Himalayan Expedition Everest '89, of which only few alpinists succeeded to reach the summit.
+Macedonian mountaineer Borče Jovčevski remained at Camp IV to provide logistical support for the summit team.
 The expedition leader was Jovan Poposki.
 Dimitar Ilievski is noted as the 264th summiter of Mount Everest.

-He was part of the First Macedonian Alpine Expedition Andes '82, the Macedonian Alpine Expedition Pamir '84, the First Macedonian Alpine Himalayan Expedition Manaslu '86 and the Macedonian Alpine Himalayan Expedition Everest '89.
+He was part of the First Macedonian Alpine Expedition Andes '82, the Macedonian Alpine Expedition Pamir '84, the First Macedonian Alpine Himalayan Expedition Manaslu '86 and the Second Macedonian Alpine Himalayan Expedition Everest '89.